LolaD95/github-final-project/README.md

 # github-final-project
 This is Lola's final project Git hub repo

-A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+# This project creates a calculator that calculates simple interest given principal, annual rate of interest and time period in years.

-Input:
+# Input will be as follows and you can assign your values
-   p, £400000
+   # p, principal amount £400000
-   t, 5
+   # t, time period in years 5
-   r, 0.2%
+   # r, annual rate of interest 0.2%

-Output
+# Output
-   simple interest = p*t*r
+   # simple interest = p*t*r